Selling Probate and Inherited Real Estate

 Generally, the list price is based upon the listing agent’s suggestions.
 Sometimes, independent appraisals are ordered and issued by the court.

 Either way, I’ll provide a professional, full comparative market analysis (CMA) for you, your attorney and/or the courts.
 If the appraised value is lower than the actual value of the property you’re selling, that’s OK.
-You’re not stuck with the appraised value.
+You’re never stuck with the appraised value.

 Need to Sell a Phoenix Home or Estate in Probate?